Dine Out Vancouver is Canada’s largest restaurant festival where in January hundreds of restaurants put on fabulous 3-course menus at great prices.

 Some of the best restaurants to check out during the festival (or any time of the year) include those listed below.
 Details may vary, so check restaurant websites for exact information.

 Below you’ll find information on the following topics:

-Below is a list of restaurants that take part in the festival in 2018.
+Below is a list of restaurants that took part in the festival in 2018.
 The list of 2019 establishments will be similar.